dyorg/slim-token-authentication/README.md

 ]));
 ```

-### Passthrough
+### Except

-You can configure which routes do not require authentication, setting it on `passthrough` option.
+You can configure which routes do not require authentication, setting it on `except` option.

 ```php
 ...